 An airplane in the middle of the pad is the defining feature of this spray park.
-Water shoots straight up from the ground, making it a good splash pad for younger kids since there is no dumping water and very little frills.
-There's also plenty of parking, places to sit and public restrooms.
+Water shoots straight up from the ground, making it a good splash pad for younger kids, since there is no dumping water and very few frills.
+There's also plenty of parking, as well as places to sit and public restrooms.

 Wright Cuney Recreation Center

 The spray park at Wright Cuney is similar to the one at Menard Park, with water spraying up from the ground and dumping from buckets overhead.
-The Recreation Center also has a playground, covered picnic tables, basketball courts and more.
+The Recreation Center also has a playground, covered picnic tables, and basketball courts.

 Baytown Spray Parks

 Prepare to make a day out of a trip to any of the City's six spray parks in Baytown, because barbecue pits, a playground, and plenty of trails make them all a perfect day-cation destination.

 Spray Parks include Roseland Park, Bergeron Park, McElroy Park, Pelly Park, Central Heights Park, and Jenkins Park.

 Kids cool off at the Shady Lane splash pad.
 Photo courtesy Houston Parks and Recreation

 This includes North Houston, Northeast Houston, and Northwest Houston

 Lents Family Park Splash Pad